 I know, that’s an odd proclamation to say that I love email, but stick with me for a minute.
 When I’m sending my weekly email newsletter, I’m not worried about keywords, SEO, word count, curation, or algorithms.
-It’s all about providing value in however many words that takes.
+It’s all about following the below email marketing best practices and providing value in however many words that takes.

 If I’m able to say something meaningful, entertaining, or helpful in a few words, that’s great.
 If it takes more words, I use them.
-There’s a purity to the channel that has been lost almost everywhere else.
+There’s a purity to email marketing that has been lost almost everywhere else.

 When sending emails, I’m focused on how the message will resonate with my community, not Google, curators, or social media algorithms.

-If I respect my audience’s attention and do what’s best for the community, it will grow.
+If I respect my audience’s attention and do what’s best for the community, my email list will grow.
 People will reach out when they have a problem that I can solve.
 In other words, I’ll make money.
 If I abuse their attention with selfish emails, people will leave.
 It’s a simple equation that’s easy to complicate.

 But I’ll be honest, I didn’t love email marketing right away, and you most likely won’t either.
 It’s hard to stay motivated when you’re talking to an empty room.
 Unfortunately, that’s a stage of email marketing we all must fight through to reach the mecca of mighty lists full of hungry prospects.